Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 \section{Introduction}

 In this paper, we consider algebraic structures in $\kk$-vector spaces (where $\kk$ is a field of characteristic zero for this introduction), such as commutative algebras or Lie algebras.
 In particular, we may consider free algebras and then derivations of free algebras.
 More precisely, we consider algebraic structures that are encoded by an operad $\opd$ in $\kk$-vector spaces; the free algebra generated by a finite-dimensional $\kk$-vector space $V$ is denoted $\opd (V)$ and the vector space of derivations (of $\opd$-algebras) of $\opd (V)$ is denoted $\der (\opd (V))$.
 Generalizing the classical fact that the derivations of a commutative, associative algebra form a Lie algebra, $\der (\opd (V))$ has a Lie algebra structure (naturally with respect to $\opd$).
-This structure is independent of the unit of the operad and hence we mostly work without units.
+This structure is independent of the unit of the operad and we work without units.

-A further important observation is that $\der (\opd (V))$ is also natural with respect to $V$ when this is considered as an object of the category $\spmon$, with morphisms given by split monomorphisms between finite-dimensional $\kk$-vector spaces.
-This naturality was exploited by the author in \cite{MR4881588}.
+An important observation is that $\der (\opd (V))$ is also natural with respect to $V$ when this is considered as an object of the category $\spmon$, which has morphisms given by split monomorphisms between finite-dimensional $\kk$-vector spaces.
+This naturality was exploited in this context by the author in \cite{MR4881588}.